ingvildeb/DeMBA_scripts/README.md

 # Project overview
  The DeMBA project aims to create 3D atlases of the postnatal mouse brain that are compatible with the Allen Mouse brain Common Coordinate Framework (Allen CCF) delineations.
- To do this, we perform 3D-to-3D registration of the Allen CCF template to templates of developing mouse brains (P7, P14, P21 and P28) acquired by serial two photon microscopy and published by [Newmaster and colleagues](https://www.nature.com/articles/s41467-020-15659-1).
+ To do this, we perform 3D-to-3D registration of the Allen CCF template [(Wang and colleagues)](https://www.sciencedirect.com/science/article/pii/S0092867420304025?via%3Dihub) to templates of developing mouse brains (P4, P7, P14, P21 and P28) acquired by serial two photon microscopy and published by [Newmaster and colleagues](https://www.nature.com/articles/s41467-020-15659-1), [Liwang and colleagues](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10690281/).
 The deformation of the templates is subsequently used to transform the delineations in the same way, providing Allen CCF delineations in the template space for each age group.

 # Data availability
  The templates used in the transformation and the resulting atlases are shared via the EBRAINS Knowledge Graph.